 "It never shuts off, even on vacation.
 But I would not trade a second of it!
 My job is beyond rewarding and fulfilling.
 Every day I receive so many messages and emails, even people that stop me in the street to tell me how Drybar has changed and significantly impacted their life—it’s so amazing and humbling.
 Not a day goes by that I don’t pinch myself over what my family and I have created.
 It’s the best feeling in the world to know that what we are doing is helping women feel better."

-"Oh my goodness, first one ever?
+"Oh my goodness, the first one ever?
 I can barely remember what I wore last week!"

 "It’s ever-changing really.
 I love a new, fresh outfit that’s a bit out of the box for me.
 It keeps me—and others—guessing."

 "Take some 'me time', reset.
-If you know me, you know that baths are my favourite thing."
+If you know me, you know that baths are my favorite thing."

 "Cleo Wade—she’s so inspiring."

-"Every morning starts with getting the kids off to school, bullet proof coffee and Tracy Anderson.
-I love to wind down the day with bath and a little Netflix."
+"Every morning starts with getting the kids off to school, bulletproof coffee, and Tracy Anderson.
+I love to wind down the day with a bath and a little Netflix."

 "Don’t sweat the small stuff.
 Sometimes harder said than done, but when you live by it, it’s truly revolutionary."

-"Well funny you should ask, because I am about to debut my new podcast.
-And I have a couple other really exciting projects in the works personally.
-We’ve also just launched our products and tools in Australia at Sephora, and I’m so excited to see where this takes us next.
-Australia is such a great place, and I can’t wait to see how women react to Drybar.
+"Well funny you should ask because I am about to debut my new podcast.
+And I have a couple of other really exciting projects in the works personally.
+We’ve also launched our products and tools in places like Sephora Australia, and I’m so excited to see where this takes us next.
 With Drybar, we are launching some really fun new tools and products, plus working on some fun collabs.
 We are about to reach 100 stores.
 There is a lot going on, and I couldn’t be more excited."